aaguiare/ih_datamadpt0923_project_m1/read me.md

 You may improve the usability of your app by using FuzzyWuzzy.

 - Bonus 3:
-Feel free to enrich your output data with any data you may find relevant (e.g.: wiki info for every place of interest) or connect to the BiciMAD API and update bikes availability realtime or find a better way to calculate distances...there's no limit!!!
+Feel free to enrich your output data with any data you may find relevant (e.g.: wiki info for every place of interest) or connect to the BiciMAD API and update bikes availability in realtime or find a better way to calculate distances...there's no limit!!!

 💩 **ToDo**

-As next steps and continuos improvements:
+As next steps and continuous improvements:

 - Improve map visualization and data input for usability
-- Create interactive maps to include walkable and transport aproach from the palces of interests to the stations, rather than a stright line.
+- Create interactive maps to include walkable and transport approaches from the places of interest to the stations, rather than a straight line.

 💌 **Contact info**